 That additional capability gives doctors new ways of explaining things in a “book”.
-I and colleagues from Harvard Health Publications, along with Orca Health in Salt Lake City, have created a series of ten interactive iBooks focused on heart disease.
+I and colleagues from Harvard Health Publishing, along with Orca Health in Salt Lake City, have created a series of ten interactive iBooks focused on heart disease.
 Currently, the iBooks are available just for the Apple iPad via iBooks or on a computer via iTunes.
 Use the keyword “Orca Health” to find them.

 Need to know what happens in the heart when a heart attack is underway, how doctors open up cholesterol-clogged arteries, or how to cope with the irregular heart rhythm known as atrial fibrillation?
 The answers are in these iBooks.
 They let users view the heart in ways and detail they’ve never seen before to learn about these common heart conditions and procedures:

 Each book contains stunning interactive 3D animations powered by Orca Health, videos that I had the honor of narrating, and content from Harvard Medical School.
 An example of one of the videos is below.
 It describes how a cholesterol-clogged artery is opened with a procedure called angioplasty and stent placement